Sea Ice

 Multiyear ice is more common in the Arctic than in the Antarctic.
 This is because ocean currents and atmospheric circulation move sea ice around Antarctica, causing most of the ice to melt in the summer as it moves into warmer waters, or as the upper ocean heats up because open water areas absorb solar heat.
 Most of the multiyear ice that does occur in the Antarctic persists because of a circulating current in the Weddell Sea, on the eastern side of the Antarctic Peninsula.

 In contrast to Antarctica, the Arctic Ocean is relatively landlocked.
 Historically, this land-ocean configuration allowed extensive multiyear ice to form.
 However, multiyear ice has declined significantly in the Arctic.
-The record of ice age began in 1984.
+The most complete record of ice age began in 1984.
 The first substantial drop in multiyear ice occurred from the late 1980s through about 1995.
 The main cause appears to have been a persistent positive Arctic Oscillation, which set up a general wind circulation pattern that pushed multiyear ice out of the Arctic from the Beaufort Sea region through Fram Strait, east of Greenland.

 There was another substantial drop during 2005 to 2007.
 In 2005, most of the first-year ice melted out completely, so there was very little replenishment of multiyear ice.
 Then in 2007, the overall ice extent set a new record low.
 Again, a pattern of ice motion transported a lot of multiyear ice across the Arctic Ocean towards Fram Strait.
 From 2007 to 2023, multiyear ice has bounced up and down over 1- to 3-year cycles, but remains lower than pre-2005 levels and the overall trend is downward.

-Sea ice typically travels across the Arctic with prevailing winds and ocean currents, and sea ice exits the Arctic Ocean through Fram Strait.
+Sea ice typically drifts around the Arctic with prevailing winds and ocean currents, and sea ice exits the Arctic Ocean through Fram Strait.
 As ice thins, its speed increases, transporting more ice through the Strait, which results in more multiyear ice leaving the Arctic Ocean at an increasing rate.
 The Beaufort Gyre, a circular current north of Alaska, used to act as a nursery for young sea ice where it could persist and thicken over time.
-Since the start of the twenty-first century, substantial amounts of ice has melted in the southern arm of the gyre, which has decimated the existing multiyear ice and allowed much less first-year ice to survive and transition to new multiyear ice.
+Since the start of the twenty-first century, substantial amounts of ice have melted in the southern arm of the gyre, which has decimated the existing multiyear ice and allowed much less first-year ice to survive and transition to new multiyear ice.

 Sea ice properties